jyeno/hang_uni_man/README.md

  * `user logout player_uuid` unregister a player
  * `room create room_name player_uuid D` returns the `room_uuid` the difficulty is defined by `D`, the creator is automatically inserted into the room
  * `room exit room_uuid player_uuid` player exist the room, if it is the creator then the room is deleted
- * `room list` returns all the available rooms waiting
+ * `room list all` returns all the available rooms waiting
  * `room join room_uuid player_uuid` join given room
+ * `room kick room_uuid player_index` creator can kick player at player_index
+ * `room set_difficulty room_uuid D` creator can set the game difficulty
  * `room start room_uuid` creator of the room starts a game, notify the players that the game started `game_uuid`
- * `game game_uuid`   all subcommands notifies all the players of the changes
-  - `guess_letter L` player guess letter `L`, if successful continues to play, otherwise loses a life and another player gets his chance
+ * `game guess_letter game_uuid player_uuid L` player guess letter `L`, if successful continues to play, otherwise loses a life and another player gets his chance
-  - `guess_word WORD` player guess the `WORD`, if successful player wins, otherwise loses all his tries and stays as spectator
+ * `game guess_word game_uuid player_uuid WORD` player guess the `WORD`, if successful player wins, otherwise loses all his tries and stays as spectator

  <!-- * `history`  returns the data of all games and its winners -->